On Generalized Uncertainty Principle: The function

-The black hole thermodynamics with the generalized uncertainty principle has been considered by Nozari et. al \cite{KouroshNozariandS.HamidMehdipour}.
-In this case the generalized uncertainty principle modifies the usual black hole thermodynamics as follows.
-The small black holes emites black body radiation at the Hawking temperature, $ T= \frac{Mc^2}{4 \pi}[1 \pm \sqrt{1- \frac{M_p^2}{M^2}}] $ with modified Benkenstein Hawking entropy $ S= 2 \pi [\frac{M^2}{M_p^2}(1- \frac{M_p^2}{M^2}+ \sqrt{1- \frac{M_p^2}{M^2}})- \ln{\frac{M+ \sqrt{M^2- M_p^2}}{M_p}}]$, where in above expression of temperature $ T $ the minus sign indicate the large mass limit.
-Further in their framework of generalized uncertainty principle, a black hole can evaporate until it reaches the Plank mass.
-So in this view black hole remnants are stable objects.
-Further application of generalized uncertainty principle to black hole thermodynamics strongly suggests the possible existance of black hole remnant.
-These black hole remnants have remnant entropy which at least can be related to background spacetime metric fluctuations.
-Further the above authers have shown: If we consider hydrogen atom and black hole in the generalized uncertainty principle, then hydrogen atom is unstable and collaspe totally but a black hole evaporate until it reaches the Plank mass.
-The issue of stability of remnants can be considered in the framework of symmetry principle, in particular supergravity gives very good framework of providing such black hole remnants.
-According to the standard notion, the black hole evaporation would terminate when it reduces to a remnant as the graviton spectrum which should have a cutoff at the Plank mass that would have by now redshifted to $ \sim 10^{14} $.
-As a consequence of generalized uncertainity principle, we can only measure the position of any object only up to the Plank length $ l_p $.
-So one can not setup a measurement to find more accurate particle position than the Planck length itself which means that the notion of locality breaks down at the $ l_p $ which is in complete accordance with the properties of the function $ \tilde{\delta}(\Delta x, \Delta k, \epsilon) $.
-In certain dynamical sense this equation is more compatible with physical grounds than the more generalization on the right hand side of the above generalized uncertainity equation.
-For example, consider $ \Delta x= \overline{\lambda}= \frac{\lambda}{2 \pi} $ and $ \Delta p= \hbar \Delta k $ with $ \overline{\lambda}= \frac{1}{\Delta k} + \tilde{\alpha} \Delta k $ and $ \omega= \frac{c}{\overline{\lambda}} $ then the dispersion relation in this situation is given by $ \omega= \omega(k)= \frac{k c}{ (1+ \tilde{\alpha} k^2)} $. \\
+A priori, Ref. \cite{KouroshNozariandSHamidMehdipour} invokes the notion of the black hole thermodynamics with an introduction of the generalized uncertainty principle.
+The above analysis shows that the generalized uncertainty principle modifies the standard black hole thermodynamics.
+In specific, the small black holes emit black body radiation \cite{KouroshNozariandSHamidMehdipour} with the following Hawking temperature $ T= \frac{Mc^2}{4 \pi}[1 \pm \sqrt{1- \frac{M_p^2}{M^2}}] $.
+Here, the minus sign in above expression of temperature $ T $ indicates the large mass limit.
+In this case, the corresponding Benkenstein-Hawking entropy \cite{KouroshNozariandSHamidMehdipour} is modified as $ S= 2 \pi [\frac{M^2}{M_p^2}(1- \frac{M_p^2}{M^2}+ \sqrt{1- \frac{M_p^2}{M^2}})- \ln{\frac{M+ \sqrt{M^2- M_p^2}}{M_p}}]$.
+In such a framework of the generalized uncertainty principle, a black hole evaporates until its mass reaches the limit of the Plank mass.
+Thus, this viewpoint indicates that the black hole remnants are stable objects.
+Such an application of the generalized uncertainty principle to the black hole thermodynamics suggests a strong possibility of the existence of black hole remnants.
+Notice further that the remnant entropy of a black hole remnant can be related to fluctuations pertaining to the background spacetime metric tensor.
+For the case of the hydrogen atom and a black hole, the generalized uncertainty principle consideration \cite{KouroshNozariandSHamidMehdipour} indicates that the hydrogen atom is unstable and totally collapses, however the black hole evaporates, until its mass reaches the limit of the Plank mass.
+The issue of stability of the remnants can be further considered in the framework of the symmetry principle.
+In particular, the supergravity consideration provides an important framework towards the understanding of black hole remnants.
+According to the above notion, the black hole evaporation would terminate when it reduces to a remnant.
+This is because of the fact that the graviton spectrum would have a cutoff at the Plank mass, which at the present should have an approximate red shifted of $\sim 10^{14} $.
+Consequently, we can only measure the position of an object only up to the Plank length $l_p$.
+The stringy uncertainty principle leads to the notion that one cannot set up a measurement to find more accurate position of the particle than the Planck length itself.
+This means that the notion of the locality breaks down at $ l_p $.
+As mentioned in the foregoing section, such a behavior of the particle dynamics is in complete agreement with the functional properties of $ \tilde{\delta}(\Delta x, \Delta k, \epsilon) $.
+In this sense, the string equations of motion are compatible with effective physical dynamics than the further generalization of the right hand side of the generalized uncertainty equation.
+For example, in the notations of the previous section, consider a physical situation with $ \Delta x= \overline{\lambda}= \frac{\lambda}{2 \pi} $, $ \Delta p= \hbar \Delta k $, $ \overline{\lambda}= \frac{1}{\Delta k} + \tilde{\alpha} \Delta k $ and $ \omega= \frac{c}{\overline{\lambda}} $, then the dispersion relation takes the following form $ \omega= \omega(k)= \frac{k c}{ (1+ \tilde{\alpha} k^2)} $.